What Are the Pros and Cons of Weight Loss Medications for Older Adults?

 Not all people with a high BMI should take weight loss medications.
 Many adults are able to lose weight successfully by improving their diet and adding more physical activity to their routine.

-What are the newest anti-obesity prescription drugs?
+What are the newest drugs to fight obesity?

 There is a new generation of safe, effective weight loss drugs shown to help people shed significantly more weight than previous medications.